Skip to main content

 Validity guarantee

-Every shipped template’s httpRequest URLs are CI-validated against the live OpenAPI spec — the test (apps/web/src/app/admin/automation/templates-validity.test.ts) cross-references each URL against lib/openapi-spec.ts paths and fails the build on any mismatch.
+Every shipped template’s httpRequest URLs are CI-validated against the live OpenAPI spec: a CI test cross-references each URL against the spec’s paths and fails the build on any mismatch.
 A renamed or removed Vorel endpoint catches at template-test time, not at operator-import time.

 How operator deployment works

-When n8n is stood up on Railway, the operator runs through this on each new tenant:
+When n8n is stood up, the operator runs through this on each new tenant:

 1